The boosted HP filter is more general than you might think: Introduction

 Retaining the squared penalization scheme of the original HP filter, \citet[hereafter, PS]{phillips2021boosting} proposed a \emph{boosted} HP filter (bHP hereafter) designed to upgrade the procedure to a machine learning device that uses the data more intensively to improve its properties and performance.
 The bHP filter is a repeated application of the HP filter to the residual extracted in the last iteration (see Algorithm \ref{alg:Boosted-HP-filter} below) in which the number of iterations, $m$, controls the intensity of reusage.
 In practice, \citetalias{phillips2021boosting} suggested monitoring a stopping criteria to terminate the iteration in a data-driven manner (see Algorithm \ref{alg:Automated-bHP-BIC}), which makes bHP automated in application, as envisaged in \citet{phillips2005automated}.
 In three empirical examples, \citetalias{phillips2021boosting} fed 127 individual time series of various lengths and trending patterns through the bHP machine.
 The trend and cycle estimates returned after a few iterations in this algorithm largely confirmed and refined the existing findings in the literature for these series.
-Further simulation experiments and empirical applications (e.g., \cite{hall2021does,hall2022boosted}) have been conducted and the robustness continues to hold.
-These outcomes are indicative that, as a machine learning device which is agnostic about the data generating mechanism, the bHP filter satisfactorily accommodates trend processes that are much more general than the unit root processes studied in the asymptotic theory of \citetalias{phillips2021boosting}.
-The main contribution of the present paper is to provide analytic, simulation, and empirical support for this important extension.
+Further simulation experiments and empirical applications (e.g., \cite{hall2021does,hall2024selecting}) have been conducted and the robustness continues to hold.

+These outcomes are indicative that, as a machine learning device which is agnostic about the data generating mechanism, the bHP filter satisfactorily accommodates trend processes in applications that are more general than unit root processes.
+But there remain gaps in the present asymptotic theory that involve persistent time series beyond unit root stochastic trends, such as near unit root processes, for which it would be useful in empirical work to have a theory foundation for the use of boosting in consistent trend determination.
+This paper offers an affirmative answer with analytic, simulation, and empirical support for this extension.

 In doing so we provide a preparatory result (Lemma \ref{lem:m-operator} in Section \ref{subsec:Operator-Form}) that characterizes the shrinkage effect of the operational form of the HP filter.
 We keep using the tuning parameter formula $\lambda=\mu n^{4}$ for some constant $\mu>0$, which is an expansion rate extensively studied in \citetalias{phillips2021business}.
 For sample sizes that are typical in quarterly economic data, this expansion rate approximates well the actual form of the filter in practical work with the common choice $\lambda=1600$ for the HP filter.
 In view of the two-sided nature of the filter, the HP operator is a function of lead and lag operators.
 For a class of complex numbers $a\in\mathbb{C}$ such that $a^{4}$ is a non-negative real number, Lemma \ref{lem:m-operator} shows that the HP residual operator shrinks the complex exponential $\mathrm{e}^{ax}$ towards zero by the factor $\mu a^{4}/ (\mu a^{4}+1 )\in[0,1)$, which is a pseudo-differential operator extension of the elementary property $D_x^{m}\mathrm{e}^{ax}=a^{m}\mathrm{e}^{ax}$ of the usual differential operator $D_x=\mathrm{d}/\mathrm{d}x$.
 Repeating the operation $m$ times gives the power factor $(\mu a^{4}/ (\mu a^{4}+1 ) )^{m}\mathrm{e}^{ax}$, which tends to zero as $m \to \infty$.